TritonDataCenter/sdc-cloudapi/docs/admin.md

 to override the defaults, thus bumping the amount of RAM or VMs the account can provision.

+Note that accounts with the `operator` role are considered admin/root accounts and don't get any limits applied upon provision.

 Limits are added to CloudAPI through sapi by adding a configuration for this CloudAPI plugin: